strimzi/strimzi.github.io/_posts/2020-08-26-enforce-custom-resource-policies-with-opa-gatekeeper.md

 ```

 And then we can try that the validation works.
-We can try to create a `KafkaUser` with cluster name which does nto exist:
+We can try to create a `KafkaUser` with cluster name which does not exist:

 ```bash
 cat <<EOF | kubectl apply -f -